Sooty albatross: Distribution and habitat

-The sooty albatross can be found in the South Atlantic Ocean, the southern Indian Ocean, and the Southern Oceanbetween Australia and South America, although they have not been recorded in the South Pacific Ocean between Australia and South America.
+The sooty albatross can be found in the South Atlantic Ocean, the southern Indian Ocean, and the Southern Ocean between Australia and South America, although they have not been recorded in the South Pacific Ocean between Australia and South America.
 Its northern and southern limits are approximately 20°S and 65°S, respectively, and an eastern and western limit of approximately 160°E and 75°W.

 This albatross nests on islands in the southern Atlantic Ocean (Gough Island and the Tristan da Cunha group) and the southern Indian Ocean (Prince Edward Island, Marion Island, the Crozet Islands, Amsterdam Island, and the Kerguelen Islands).

 In general, the sooty albatross can be found foraging over deep ocean.
-Non-breeding adults do not often venture out of their native oceans but have a broader foraging range, while breeding adults forage closer to their breeding sites (within 600km) and juvenile birds tend to be confined to subtropical waters.
+Non-breeding adults do not often venture out of their native oceans but have a broader foraging range, while breeding adults forage closer to their breeding sites (within 600 km) and juvenile birds tend to be confined to subtropical waters.

 Behavior and ecology

-The sooty albatross is a marine birds that spends more of its non-breeding life over the ocean.
+The sooty albatross is a marine bird that spends more of its non-breeding life over the ocean.
 When breeding, it will return to land and continue to breed there for life.
 Below is a closer look into the feeding and reproductive habits of the sooty albatross.